sictweb/bti425-2020/notes/angular-services-example.md

 ### Getting started

-<mark>maybe</mark>

-Fetch the week 9 code example from [the course's GitHub code repository](https://github.com/sictweb/bti425).
+Start with the template, version 2, from [the course's GitHub code repository](https://github.com/sictweb/bti425).

-Refresh the modules (`npm i`).
-Open the project for editing.
-Then, you can build and run the app.
+FYI, a solution is published in the Week 9 folder.

 <br>